-- Confirm date, time, and place of tournament

-- Map to school to be used as regional site

-- Schedule

-- Pool Play assignments (tentative)

-- Rules and procedures (see appendix)

-- Reminder to bring a set of books (in closed bag)

-- Request cell phone numbers for coaches to facilitate contacts at the event.
+- · Confirm date, time, and place of tournament - Exact address of tournament site - Schedule - Pool Play assignments (tentative) - Rules and procedures (see appendix) - Reminder to bring a set of books (in closed bag, tote, or box) - Request cell phone numbers for coaches to facilitate communication at the event. - Send behavior contracts to coaches.
+Each team member must turn in a signed contract at the tournament.

-If any questions arise regarding the participation of school teams, refer to "General Player and Team Rules" in the official OBOB Handbook 2022-2023.
+If any questions arise regarding the participation of school teams, refer to "General Player and Team Rules" in the official OBOB Handbook 2023-2024.

-Email participation certificates and the behavior contract to schools for team coach printing (see appendix).
+Email participation certificates for coaches to print for their team. (see appendix).